-THE MASTER OF EDUCATION DEGREE IN EDUCATIONAL LEADERSHIP (Principal Preparation Program)
+THE MASTER OF EDUCATION DEGREE IN LANGUAGE AND LITERACY (Principal Preparation Program)

-The M.Ed. in Educational Leadership is the first graduate degree offered by Huston-Tillotson University's Department of Educator Preparation in the College of Arts and Sciences.
+The M.Ed. in Language and Literacy (previously M.Ed. in Educational Leadership 2015-2017) is the first graduate degree offered by Huston-Tillotson University's Department of Educator Preparation in the College of Arts and Sciences.
+The M.Ed. in Language & Literacy program allows for a concentration in one of the following: 1.)
+English as a Second Language (ESL), 2.)
+Reading Instruction, and 3.)
+Principal Certification.
+Students have the option of preparing to take the TExES Principal Certification Exam.
 The degree prepares educators to provide leadership in classrooms and at the campus/building or district level.
-Students are also prepared to take the TExES Principal Certification Exam.
 The program consists of 33 credit hours and can be completed in four (4) semesters.